 Alpamayo TrailsThere are basically two trails up to the summit, one is through Santa Cruz, and the second is through Los Cedros canyon.
 Both routes start at the village of Cashapampa.
 Here, you can find all you need to get you to the top – mule drivers, gear and guides.
 Using the Santa Cruz route, you will pass through a narrow canyon.
 The climb is sharp and steep for the next three hours, but it gets easier after that.
 As you reach Ichicocha Lake, then you are off to Jatuncocha Lake then to the Arwaycocha Canyon.
 Here, you will be rewarded with spectacular views of the queñual forest.
 The next stop will be the Alpamayo Base Camp.

-The other route, which is more rewarding in terms of the views, starts from Cashapampa and through the northern edge of the gorgeous Santa Cruz canyon.
+The other trail, which is more rewarding in terms of the views, starts from Cashapampa and through the gorgeous Santa Cruz canyon's northern edge.
 Then it is five hours to Cullicocha Lake, with its majestic waters that reflect Mount Santa Cruz.
 Then you proceed to the Los Cedros canyon.
 There are plenty of sites where you can camp so that you can be right in front of the best views of the Alpamayo.
 Then you go on to the Alpamayo Base Camp.
 The Safuna Lake, which is also known as Caracara, is quite gorgeous.
 At the Los Cedros route, you will not only get to see nature's beauty, there are also some chullpas and archeological remains.

-To ensure your safety, be sure to come fully equipped with warm clothes, food and climbing gear.
-You should also come with an experienced guide.
+To ensure your safety, be sure to come fully equipped with warm clothes, food, and climbing gear.
+Any climb attempt should be with an experienced guide.